ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise4.md

 1. Sender wishes to send a secret (i.e., symmetric) key to a recipient.
 2. Sender generates a secret key and wraps it with the recipient's public key
 3. Sender sends the wrapped key to the recipient-  this is safe since it is wrapped with the recipient's public key
-4. Recipient receives the wrapped key, and unwrarps it with her private key
+4. Recipient receives the wrapped key, and unwraps it with her private key

 ## Run Exercise 4